akutzer/semantic-retrieval/TASKS.md

 ### :white_check_mark: Baseline: BM-25 or TF-IDF (assigned: Till, Florian)
 :heavy_check_mark: Implement the BM-25 or TF-IDF model, using an external library. \
 :hourglass_flowing_sand: Use the dataset class for the BM-25 or TF-IDF model \
-:exclamation: :white_check_mark: Implement efficient inference, so given a query find the best passages as fast as possible; maybe try to precompute the wiki passages? \
+:white_check_mark: Implement efficient inference, so given a query find the best passages as fast as possible; maybe try to precompute the wiki passages? \
 The implementation should work with the previous described datasets class.
 In case the output of the dataset class is not directly usable, you can write a dataloader, which for example tokenizes the data from the dataset class and then combines these into a batch of data, which is then directly feed into the model.
 I don't know if this is necessary tho. ^^

-### :hourglass_flowing_sand: First Model: ColBERT (assigned: Aaron)
+### :hourglass_flowing_sand: First Model: ColBERT

-#### Implementation
+#### Implementation (assigned: Aaron)
 - :heavy_check_mark: Implement the ColBERT model from the ColBERTv1 paper.
 - :heavy_check_mark: Add support for other backbones, like RoBERTa, TinyBERT, etc.
 - :heavy_check_mark: Write dataloaders base on the dataset class.
-- :hourglass_flowing_sand: Write dataloaders base on the dataset class and PyTorch dataloader class.
+- :heavy_check_mark: Write dataloaders base on the dataset class and PyTorch dataloader class.
 - :white_check_mark: Implement Model/Tokenizer saving and loading.
 - :hourglass_flowing_sand: Formulate the loss function, so that the training loop can just call .backward() on the loss.
 - :hourglass_flowing_sand: Implement efficient inference using re-ranking (requires efficient TF-IDF or BM-25 implementation)